 It is expected that all students attending Mt.
-San Jacinto College have read, understood and will abide by the college’s Student Code of Conduct.
-AP5500 Standards of Student Conduct sets forth standards of conduct for MSJC students to create a safe learning environment for the campus community and affirms the values of honesty and integrity essential to academic life and personal development.
-The Standards of Student Conduct is located in the MSJC Catalog.
+San Jacinto College have read, understand, and will abide by the District’s Student Code of Conduct as set forth in AP5500 Standards of Student Conduct.
+MSJC strives to create a safe learning environment for the campus community and affirms the values of honesty and integrity essential to academic life and personal development.
+The Standards of Student Conduct can also be found in the MSJC Catalog.

 Student Grievance Process

 A student has the right to pursue a grievance against any employee alleged to have treated the student unfairly or inappropriately.
 For more information, see the MSJC Catalog or contact Director of Student Judicial Affairs Steven Del Castillo by email at email@example.com or by calling 951-639-5301.